Truncated octahedron: As a space-filling polyhedron

-The truncated octahedron can tile space.
+The truncated octahedron is a space-filling polyhedron; that is, it can tile space by translating its copies face-to-face in order to form a honeycomb.
 It is classified as plesiohedron, meaning it can be defined as the Voronoi cell of a symmetric Delone set.
 Plesiohedra, translated without rotating, can be repeated to fill space.
-There are five three-dimensional primary parallelohedrons, one of which is the truncated octahedron.
-This polyhedron is generated from six line segments with four triples of coplanar segments, with the most symmetric form being generated from six line segments parallel to the face diagonals of a cube; an example of the honeycomb is the bitruncated cubic honeycomb.
+The truncated octahedron is one of the five three-dimensional primary parallelohedra; the other four are the cube, the hexagonal prism, the rhombic dodecahedron, and the elongated dodecahedron.
+The truncated octahedron is generated from six line segments with four triples of coplanar segments.
+In the most symmetric form, it is generated from six line segments parallel to the face diagonals of a cube.
+The truncated octahedron tile a honeycomb known as a bitruncated cubic honeycomb.
 More generally, every permutohedron and parallelohedron is a zonohedron, a polyhedron that is centrally symmetric and can be defined by a Minkowski sum.